Julian Lennon says ‘weird’ John Lennon scene ruined Beatles film Yesterday for him

 Musician said he had ‘loved’ film until scene imagining that his late father was still alive

-Julian Lennon has admitted that Richard Curtis’s film Yesterday was ruined for him by an “weird” scene involving his late father John Lennon.
+Julian Lennon has admitted that Richard Curtis’s film Yesterday was ruined for him by a “weird” scene involving his late father John Lennon.

 Himesh Patel and Lily James starred in the 2019 romantic comedy about a musician who wakes up one day to find that nobody remembers The Beatles and decides to pass their music off as his own.